Care for Your Pets

 Pain management is an important part of the care we provide for chronic and acute problems.
 Our experienced veterinary staff can assess pain and develop a treatment plan for cats and dogs.

 We use both alternative and pharmacological treatments to reduce pain caused by injuries, surgery, or illness.
-Alternative pain management treatments we offer include laser therapy, acupuncture, and massage.
+Alternative pain management treatments we offer include laser therapy and acupuncture.
 Such forms of treatment seek to help your pet’s body heal by restoring balance to various systems, decreasing inflammation, increasing circulation, and releasing natural pain-relieving biochemicals.
+Acupuncture accomplishes this through the stimulation of specific points with very thin needles that affect the sites where needles are placed and the central nervous system.
+Laser therapy uses light energy to activate healing mechanisms at the cellular level.
+These therapies can be used individually or in combination to treat a wide variety of medical conditions in pets.

 Obesity